RobertGardner/migrations/README.md

 # How to build and run

+**Note** This project requires node v4.x.x or higher and npm 2.14.7.

 ```bash
 # If you don't have gulp and/or tsd already installed:
 npm install -g gulp tsd